What do we mean by 'welfare'?

 (Emails sent to the team address will be seen by both Mary and Ally, so that if you need support urgently one of us can respond to you as soon as possible and we can work together to ensure you get the support you need.)

-You are welcome to contact members of the Health and Welfare team by email at any time, and we will aim to reply as soon as we can, either by replying by email or by telephone or by setting a zoom call, as appropriate.
-Dee is currently on leave during the summer vacation period.
-Mary and Ally are working from home and from College online, but we do also have limited face to face appointments available too.
+You are welcome to contact members of the Health and Welfare team by email at any time, and we will aim to reply as soon as we can, either by replying by email or by telephone or by setting a zoom / Teams call, as appropriate.
+We are also happy to meet in person for 'welfare walks'.

 If you are concerned that another student is particularly vulnerable, please do reach out to them, and contact a member of the Health and Welfare Team in confidence if you feel that your friend needs further support.
 If you do contact us with a concern, it would be helpful if you could provide us with your contact number in case we, or whoever is able to follow up your concerns, needs to come back to you.